Lay presidency: Theological considerations

 One area of conflict for Evangelical Christians in mainline churches is that, while the sacrament is a symbolic preaching of the gospel, only authorized and ordained ministers may preside, whereas non-ordained people are not allowed to do this, despite being allowed to preach the gospel in some cases.
 This may be seen as elevating the importance of the sacrament over the preaching of the gospel - that the symbolic preaching is more important than the literal.
 Evangelical elements in some mainline churches, for example the Diocese of Sydney within the Anglican Church of Australia, are considering introducing lay presidency due to this.

 North American Lutheran view

-The Evangelical Lutheran Church in America and Evangelical Lutheran Church in Canada authorise lay and diaconal presidency in certain extraordinary circumstances, within a finite time period and location.
-In some Lutheran churches, seminarians will celebrate the Lord's Supper prior to their eventual ordination.
-This expresses official church teaching against the concepts of apostolic succession and the idea that ordination leaves an indelible character, without which sacraments would be invalid.
+The Evangelical Lutheran Church in America and Evangelical Lutheran Church in Canada authorise lay and diaconal presidency in certain extraordinary circumstances, within a finite time period and location, and only with the approval of the synodical bishop.
+In some cases, individuals who have received a pastoral call are authorized to celebrate the Lord's Supper prior to their eventual ordination, although this practice is not in accord with the denomination's own worship statement, The Use of the Means of Grace.

+Lay presidency of any kind would seem to be in conflict with Called to Common Mission, the full communion agreement between the ELCA and the Episcopal Church, which prohibits the practice.
+Theological opinions around the appropriateness of lay presidency are not uncommon in the ELCA, which is a merger of traditions that include both quasi-sacramental and purely functional understandings of ordained ministry.
+While the ELCA adopted the historic episcopate as part of Called to Common Mission, Lutherans have historically not understood ordination as leaving an indelible character on the minister.
+Nevertheless, ordained pastors who leave the ministerial roster and are later reinstated are not re-ordained, which would seem to indicate an implicit acceptance of this sacramental character.
+Lay presidency would also seem to contradict Article 14 of the Augsburg Confession, which states that "no one should publicly teach in the Church or administer the Sacraments unless [he/she] be regularly called."